This post may contain affiliate links. Please read our disclosure policy.

 Bread Bowl Recipe

-This bread bowl is surprisingly easy to make.
-Crusty on the outside, and soft on the inside, they are perfect for your favorite soup!
+Crusty on the outside, and soft on the inside, this easy bread bowl recipe is perfect for your favorite soup!

 Servings: 6